nomasters/handshake/README.md

 ### installing the CLI tool

-You can install the CLI tool by cloning running go install
+You can install the CLI tool by running go install

 ```
 go install github.com/nomasters/handshake/cmd/handshake